The minimum standard of energy efficiency of certain non-domestic rented property is a rating of E or above

 See the 'Energy Performance Certificates' guide for more details.

-Both private, local authority and other public body landlords are covered, as well as a tenant who sublets a property falling within the scope of the Regulations.
+Private, local authority and other public body landlords are all covered, as well as a tenant who sublets a property falling within the scope of the Regulations.
 The Regulations do not apply to properties let on a tenancy of less than six months or more than 99 years.

 To improve the energy efficiency of a building there are a number of possible improvements that may have been recommended by the energy assessor compiling the EPC, or can be obtained through a surveyor or other energy efficiency advisor.
 This may include improvements or extensions to heating and ventilation systems, insulation, glazing, etc.